 - a.
-The Bank has an Information System that must be able to provide business activities, financial condition, risk management implementation, fulfillment provisions report to support Board of Directors and Board of Commissioners duties. - b.
-The internal control system at least includes the provision of a reliable/adequate information system regarding all functional activities of the Bank, particularly functional activities that are significant and have a high potential for risk.
-Such information systems, including electronic data storage and use systems, must be guaranteed its security, monitored by independent parties (internal auditors) and supported by adequate contingency programs. - c.
+The Bank has an Information System that can produce reports or provide sufficient and comprehensive data/ information regarding business activities, financial condition, application of risk management, compliance with prevailing and regulations, market information or external conditions and necessary conditions in order to make appropriate decisions. - b.
+The internal control system at least includes the provision of a reliable/ adequate information system regarding functional activities of the Bank, particularly functional activities that are significant and have a high potential for risk.
+Such information including systems, electronic data storage and use systems, must be quaranteed its security, monitored by independent parties (internal auditors) and supported by adequate contingency programs.

+c.
 The Bank ensures that information security is carried out effectively hence able to maintain the confidentiality, integrity and availability of information.